 an allergy to latex rubber;

-if you have ever had tuberculosis, if anyone in your household has tuberculosis, or if you have recently traveled to an area where tuberculosis is common;
+if anyone in your household has tuberculosis, or if you have recently traveled to an area where tuberculosis is common.

-Adalimumab should not be given to a child younger than 4 years old.
-Do not give this medication to anyone under 18 years old without medical advice.
+Adalimumab should not be given to a child younger than 2 years old (or 6 years old if treating Crohn's disease).
 Children using adalimumab should be current on all childhood immunizations before starting treatment.

 How should I use Humira Pen Crohn's Disease Starter Package (adalimumab)?

 Follow the directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.
 Use adalimumab regularly to get the most benefit.
 Get your prescription refilled before you run out of medicine completely.

 The dose schedule for adalimumab is highly variable and depends on the condition you are treating.
 You may need an injection only every other week.
 Or you may need up to 4 injections in 1 day for 2 days in a row.
 Follow your doctor's dosing instructions very carefully.

 Do not start using adalimumab if you have any signs of an infection (fever, chills, night sweats, weight loss, body aches, tiredness, cough with mucus, feeling short of breath, skin sores, stomach pain, diarrhea, pain or burning when you urinate).
 Call your doctor for instructions.

 Adalimumab is injected under the skin.
 You may be shown how to use injections at home.
 Do not self inject this medicine if you do not fully understand how to give the injection and properly dispose of used needles and syringes.
 Do not inject adalimumab into skin that is bruised, red, tender, or hard.